 Port Mouton, Nova Scotia (1911 census)

 Port Mouton was a census subdivision in Nova Scotia, recorded in the 1911 Census of Canada with a population of 897.
+The community is grounded to Wikidata Q3398384.
 The administrative centroid was at approximately 43.884°N, 64.886°W.

 Population